Home Culture “Better Living Through Circuitry”: A Look Back at the Origins of Rave Culture

 As the film portrays, to discover the whereabouts of a party, attendees relied heavily on promoters who served as guides directing the masses to warehouses, distant deserts, and crowded basements where they could leave their inhibitions behind, let go, and lose themselves in the music.

 To maintain secrecy, the promoters themselves often didn’t know the location of the raves until just a few hours beforehand.
 Sometimes, there was no precise location at all.
-Instead of an address, attendees who sought out promoters or called rave “hotlines” were given obscure directions like, “drive into the desert until you hear the .”
+Instead of an address, attendees who sought out promoters or called rave “hotlines” were given obscure directions like, “drive into the desert until you hear the bass.”

 Ravers featured in the film recall sometimes driving as long as 12 hours just to attend a party.
 But finding the rave was part of the experience.
 “It wasn’t the destination, it was the journey,” one raver recalls.
 The fact that attendees were so willing to travel far distances to escape the mainstream club scene in pursuit of fringe Electronic Dance Music tells you a lot about those drawn to rave culture.
 The ravers didn’t care about the legal status of the parties.
 They were seeking a more spiritual musical experience and they were willing to go outside of the conventional norms to find it.

 But it wasn’t just about the music, it was about the people.
-Even more so than today, 90s rave culture provided a safe space where people of all genders, sexual orientations, races, and beliefs could come together to form their own .
+Even more so than today, 90s rave culture provided a safe space where people of all genders, sexual orientations, races, and beliefs could come together to form their own community.
 Once you arrived at a rave, you entered an oasis far removed from the rest of the world.
 There were no rules in this space except the expectation of mutual respect for the other attendees.

 This was uncharted territory for law enforcement, who had no idea how to navigate this new scene.
 The growing Electronic Dance Music movement was almost entirely out of their control.
 DJs often found themselves the target of police who believed them to be drug dealers, not artists.
 One DJ recalls having his home raided.
 Another tells of a rave that was shut down after police mistook the loud bass for a bomb.